Learn Tax Strategies for Maximizing Social Security Benefits

 - $20,000 IRA withdrawal

 Their combined income is $40,000 (which is between the threshold amounts for marrieds).
-Using the free online Social Security calculator, 10% of their Social Security will be taxed, or $4,000 to be input to box 20b.
+Using the free online Social Security calculator, 10 percent of their Social Security will be taxed, or $4,000 to be input to box 20b.
 They do not itemize deductions but instead use the standard deduction and exemptions.

 - Their AGI is $24,000